jverzani/PolynomialZeros.jl/README.md

   polynomials `p` and `q` over `Poly{Float64}`.
 (This is used to reduce a polynomial over the reals to a square-free polynomial.
 Square-free polynomials are needed for the algorithm used.
-For can become unreliable for 15-or-more-degree polynomials.)
+This algorithm can become unreliable for degree 15 or more polynomials.)

 * `PolynomialZeros.MultRoot.multroot` for finding roots of `p` in `Poly{Float64}` over `Complex{Float64}` which has some advantage if `p` has high multiplicities.
 The `roots` function from the `Polynomials` package will find all the roots of a polynomial.
 Its performance degrades when the polynomial has high multiplicities.
-The multroot function is provided to handle this case a bit better.
+The `multroot` function is provided to handle this case a bit better.
 The function follows algorithms due to Zeng, "Computing multiple roots of inexact polynomials", Math.
 Comp.
 74 (2005), 869-903.